akanuragkumar/Doubtnut-usecase/README.md

     - Now we get list of user_ids who were active in this time frame.
     - We now, find the corresponding doubt_id with user_id which was not active.
     - Thus, we get doubt_ids which are most recent,inactive since 5 minutes and the user which is too inactive.
-    - Now we querry in pdf_user table with those doubts_ids for getting question_json.
+    - Now we querry in pdf_user collection with those doubts_ids for getting question_json.
     - We first convert those question_json to pdf.
     - Now, We assign an unique name to pdf by uuid, add s3 link to it and upload it to S3 bucket.
-    - Now we make an entry in pdf_record table with pdf's s3 link, doubt_id, timestamp.
+    - Now we make an entry in pdf_record collection with pdf's s3 link, doubt_id, timestamp.

 ## API Documentation